Volas171/AlexServerPlugin/README.md

 `gradlew jar` / `./gradlew jar`

-Output jar should be in `build/libs`.
+Output jar should be in `build/libs with the name AlexServerPlugin.jar`.

 ### Installing